geweald/flutter_onfido/README.md

 - `onfidoPrimaryButtonColorPressed`: Defines the background color of the primary action buttons when pressed

 - `onfidoPrimaryButtonTextColor`: Defines the color of the text inside the primary action buttons

+## Contributions

+Inspired and based on Onfido [react-native-sdk](https://github.com/onfido/react-native-sdk).
+Java has been changed to kotlin which I don't know well so code may be improved. **I won't maintain this package very frequently, feel free to contribute!** Some action points:

+**TODO**:

+- [ ] - localization support
+- [ ] - better example project
+- [ ] - tests
+- [ ] - improve docs
+- [ ] - improve kotlin code

 ## Getting Started with Flutter plugins